 Don't see everything you need?
 The cull lumber inventory changes daily, so it may be worth checking back tomorrow.Continue to 5 of 5 below.

 05 of 05

 - Ask an associate what day(s) the business gets its lumber deliveries.
 This will generally be the best day to visit the cull rack.
 You will also be able to buy more quantities of similar pieces, such as 2x4 culls from a delivery.
 If you need more than one or two pieces, this is a good strategy.

 - When you see a damaged board in the regular inventory, ask if you can have it at a discount.

 - Check the cull rack every time you shop, and build up a stash of discounted 2x4s and other commonly used board sizes.
 If you have enough storage space for it at home, you will never get stuck paying full price for lumber for small projects.

-- At some stores, the clerk has to ring up each piece separately, and you may be able to work a deal on multiple pieces, just ask for the price of an intact board.
-Don't be afraid to bargain, you are saving the store time and effort while taking their scraps off their hands.
+- At some stores, the clerk has to ring up each piece separately, and you may be able to work a deal on multiple pieces, just ask for the price of intact board.
+Don't be afraid to bargain: you are saving the store time and effort while taking their scraps off its hands.